PaulskPt/D1-Mini-TFT-Shield/Examples/Spotify_Album_Art_PaulskPt/README.md

 state of the global 'my_debug' flag, error messages will also be printed in the Serial output or REPL.
 This is done in the function: `err_msg_to_tft()`.
-At the end of this function the flag: SAA_IMGSHOWN is cleared and the flag `SAA_IMGLOADAGAIN` is set.
-This is done to force a re-download of the Spotify Album Art after an error message occurred.
+At the end of this function the flag: `SAA_IMGSHOWN` is cleared and the flag `SAA_IMGLOADAGAIN` is set.
+This is done to `force a re-download` of the `Spotify Album Art` image after an error message has been displayed on the tft.

 Paragraph 7 - List of artists